Evaristesgun/Math.Notes.et.Problems/ExPair/README.md

-This is the exponent pair project.
+This is the exponent sum project.
 It covers basic application estimating exponent sums as well as Van der Corput's method, including _A, B process_.

 In addition, I addressed some typical number theory problems:
 1. Exercise in _Harvard Lecture Notes- "Exponential sums III- the van der Corput" by Noam Elkies_, involving _Equidistribution_,